hexdump0815/imagebuilder/README.md

   * the display resolution is set to 1024x768 by default in the same file and can be changed there if needed
   * a fixed ether mac address is set in the same file and can be changed if multiple such devices are running in the same network or omitted to get a new random ethernet mac address on each boot
   * enabling the mali driver at least for me sometimes results in unstable booting (hanging or mali not detected properly), rebooting (same symptoms), other times it works just fine, unplugging theboard from power for a few minutes usually helps - without the mali driver enabled the problems go away
+  * see https://github.com/hexdump0815/linux-mainline-and-mali-on-odroid-u3 for some more information

 * samsung snow chromebook rev4 and rev5 (XE303C12)
   * for the rev5 samsung snow chromebook the file extlinux/extlinux.conf in the second partition needs to be edited (otherwise audio will not work properly) - see the comments in the file
   * the mali driver seems to work, load and unload quite reliable
   * some good information on how to enable developer mode (required) and how to boot the chromebook from the sd card can be found here: https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook
+  * see https://github.com/hexdump0815/linux-mainline-and-mali-on-samsung-snow-chromebook for some more information

 # plans